burlachenkok/burtorch/README_5_BUILTIN_GITHUB_ACTIONS.md

 # Why we have used CI

 * **Automated Testing:** Ensures the code works as expected with each change.
-* **Consistent Builds:** By automating the build we did not need to manually compile, or build the code across three Operating Systems.
+* **Consistent Builds:** By automating the build, we did not need to manually compile or build the code across three Operating Systems.